 All About Peace Lily Plants

 Peace lilies are native to the rainforests of Central America, South America, and Southeast Asia.
 The tropical evergreen plants arrived in Europe and other cooler locales in the late 19th century.
-Today, the peace lily plant is a favorite for gifting and indoor gardening all around the world.
+Today, the peace lily plant is a favorite for gifting and indoor gardening worldwide.

-The plants we commonly refer to as peace lilies have white spathes that resemble lily flowers.
+The plants we commonly call peace lilies have white spathes resembling lily flowers.
 However, it turns out that peace lilies are not actually lilies!
 All species of peace lilies belong to the spathiphyllum genus of the Araceae plant family.
 The genus includes more than 50 natural species and cultivated hybrids of the grass-like flowering plants we call peace lilies.

 Peace Lily Plant Characteristics